Everything You Need to Know About Special Enrollment Periods

 If you experience a qualifying life event, you usually have 60 days from the actual life event date to seek other health coverage.
 A qualifying event including marriage, loss of a job, or the birth of a child may also change your eligibility status for a premium subsidy.

-ColoHealth Personal Benefits Consultants can assist you in comparing your health plan options and determine if you qualify for a premium subsidy.
-Plans offered through Connect for Health Colorado are guaranteed-issue, so you don’t have to worry if you have any pre-existing illnesses – you won’t be denied coverage!
+ColoHealth Personal Benefits Managers can assist you in comparing your health plan options and determine if you qualify for a premium subsidy.
+Plans offered through Connect for Health Colorado are guaranteed-issue, so you don’t have to worry if you have any pre-existing conditions you won’t be denied coverage!

 Do you have questions about special enrollment periods?
-Reach out to a ColoHealth Personal Benefits Consultant at 800-913-6381
+Reach out to a ColoHealth Personal Benefits Manager at 800-913-6381

 How to Get a Health Plan if You Aren’t Eligible for a Special Enrollment Period